Residual Finiteness Growth in Virtually Nilpotent Groups: Calculation of

-In this subsection, we will use the results of the previous subsections to give proof of Theorem \ref{thm_intro_via_primes}, which is given in Theorem \ref{thm_RF_P1} below.
-The upper bound statement was essentially given in \cite{dere2025residual}, but for completeness we will retake the main argument.
-The theorem also shows that the bound of \cite{dere2025residual} outperforms the one of \cite{dere2019corrigendum}. \begin{lemma} Let $L$ denote a Lie ring.
-If $0\neq v \in L$ and $\psi: L \to Q$ is a homomorphism such that $\psi(v) \neq 0$ and $D_L(v) = |Q|$, then $|Q| = p^l$ for some prime $p$ and power $l\in\N$. \end{lemma} \begin{proof} The set $Q$ is a finite $\Z$-module and, hence, there are distinct primes $\{p_i \mid 1\leq i \leq d\}$ such that $Q$ can be decomposed as a direct sum of $\Z$-modules
+In this subsection, we will use the results of the previous subsections to give proof of Theorem \ref{thm_intro_exact}.
+It will build upon Theorem \ref{thm_RF_Pinfty} below and Corollary \ref{cor_Gtilde_to_L}.
+The upper bound statement was given in \cite{dere2025residual}, but we will deduce it again, as it only requires Lemma \ref{lem_C_Zp_corr} originating from that paper to do so. \begin{lemma} Let $L$ denote a Lie ring.
+If $0\neq v \in L$ and $\psi: L \to Q$ is a homomorphism with $H$-invariant kernel such that $\psi(v) \neq 0$ and $D_{L, \mathcal{P}_{H\curvearrowright L}}(v) = |Q|$, then $|Q| = p^l$ for some prime $p$ and power $l\in\N$. \end{lemma} \begin{proof} The set $Q$ is a finite $\Z$-module and, hence, there are distinct primes $\{p_i \mid 1\leq i \leq d\}$ such that $Q$ can be decomposed as a direct sum of $\Z$-modules

 where $|M_i| = p_i^{l_i}$.
 In fact, this is also a direct sum of Lie $\Z$-algebras.
 Indeed, let $v_i \in M_i$ and $v_j \in M_j$.
 Then,